-Ivy took a last look and sighed at the giant marshmallow that oozed where the Yum Diner used to stand.
+Ivy took a last look and sighed at the giant marshmallow that oozed over the site of the Yum Diner.
 She was not looking forward to the conversation she would have to have with the owner, Nomm Yum.
 If the Siamese cat hadn't yet heard the news, he'd likely try to contact her or Jessica as soon as he did – not to check on their well-being, but to demand an explanation.
 Without the diner, she was now without a job and she would have to look for employment as soon as possible.
 There were hundreds of food establishments in Alucara, so she had to hope that she could find something quick enough.

 Samantha said something to her, but she had to shake herself from her thoughts.
 "Huh?" she asked.
 "Sorry, but could you repeat that?"

 The Border collie gave her a smile.
-"I was just asking about your dress size.
+"I was just asking about your clothing sizes.
 While you're getting cleaned up, I can run out to a clothing shop and get something for you to change into."